divyesh1021/CryptoWallet/README.md

 2. Frontend Framework: JavaScript, React.js, Tailwind CSS
 3. DataStore: Redux

+# Features
+1. Create a New Account
+Users can easily create a new crypto account in just a few steps.
+This account serves as their digital wallet to store and manage cryptocurrencies securely.

+2. Delete Account
+Users have the option to delete their crypto account.
+Make sure to inform users about the implications of this action, as it permanently erases their account and its associated funds.

+3. Recover Account
+In case a user accidentally deletes their account, our wallet provides a recovery mechanism to help them regain access to their funds.
+Ensure you detail the recovery process, such as using a recovery phrase or other security measures.

+4. Lock and Unlock Account
+Users can lock and unlock their accounts as needed.
+Locking an account adds an extra layer of security to protect their assets.

+5. Transaction History
+Our wallet keeps a detailed history of all previous transactions.
+Users can easily view their transaction history, including date, time, transaction type (send or receive), and amount.

+6. Transfer and Receive Cryptocurrency
+Users can transfer cryptocurrency to other users by providing the recipient's wallet address.
+They can also receive cryptocurrency from others using their wallet address.

 ## Available Scripts

 In the project directory, you can run: